Skip to main content

 Apart from personal keys that are automatically generated by Zilliz Cloud for each organization user, you can create customized keys.
 For long-term projects or application development, it's recommended to use a customized API key, rather than a personal one.

-Each Organization Owner or Project Owner has the permission to create a customized API key.
+Each Organization Owner or Project Admin has the permission to create a customized API key.
 An essential step of creating an API key is defining its access scope, where you'll decide which projects and clusters the API key can access.

 • API Key Access: Define the access scope for the current customized API key by assigning the appropriate organization role, specifying the target project the key can access, and setting the key's role within that project.
 For more fine-grained access control, you can limit the clusters that the key can access by setting up a whitelist in Restrict Access to Specific Clusters.